ncatlab/nlab-content/pages/15966.md

 lacks of a good notion of de Rham cohomology: the usual definition of it gives etale cohomology with $k$-coefficients on an algebraically closed field $k$ of characteristic $p$ (Ogus' article on the infinitesimal site).
 There is also not yet a clear idea of what the analog of $\mathbb{R}$-constructible coefficients could be on a general global analytic space.

 For example, if one mimicks the approach of Kashiwara and Schapira in the characteristic $p$ setting, one has to replace
 $\mathbb{C}/\mathbb{R}$ by $\bar{\mathbb{F}}_p/\mathbb{F}_p$, which is an infinite extension.
 The natural analog in this situation of the elliptic pair
 $(\mathcal{O}_X,\mathbb{C}_M)$ associated to $M/\mathbb{R}$, for $M/\mathbb{F}_p$ a projective smooth variety, has de Rham cohomology an $\bar{\mathbb{F}}_p$-module that doesn't seem to be finite dimensional.

+Two approaches to $\mathcal{D}$-modules in characteristic $p$ were developed by Berthelot and Mebkhout-Narvaez-Macarro.
+One may try to extend this last approach (using weak formal schemes over $\mathbb{Z}_p$) to a global base.

 ## Pursuing global analytic trace kernels